Zjadacz/Combinatorics/README.md

 ###Implementation

-Permutation implements one method called Next, which by default will return next "greather" permutation (see example above), however it can be overloaded to support custom comparer:
+GG.Combinatorics namespace contains class called Permutation, that implements one method called Next.
+The method by default will return next "greather" permutation (see example above), however it can be overloaded to support custom comparer:

 ```c#
 Permutaiton.Next<T>(IList<T> input, IComparer<T> comparer = null)